bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-04-09-newsletter.md

     they get the same hash, and then having freshly installed Bitcoin Core nodes default to using that hash to download the exact same UTXO set.
-This would allow a newly-started node to skip not only signatures but all block chain data before the assumed valid block, perhaps reducing the bandwidth and time requirements to start a node today by 95% or more (and certainly more as the block chain continues to grow).
-This is an old idea, is currently implemented in some software that uses Bitcoin Core, and is part of the motivation for research into other techniques such as [fast updatable UTXO commitments][] and [automatic levelDB backups][].
+This would allow a newly-started node to skip not only scripts but all block chain data before the assumed valid block, perhaps reducing the time requirements to start a node today by 95% or more (and certainly more as the block chain continues to grow).
+The verification of older blocks and transactions could then be done in the background after the user is already using their node, eventually giving them the same security as a user who disabled this feature.
+This is an old idea and is part of the motivation for research into other techniques such as [fast updatable UTXO commitments][] and [automatic levelDB backups][].

     Discussion mainly revolved around whether or not this is a good idea.
-Arguments in favor of it include it making starting a new node much easier and that it doesn't seem to change the trust model for anyone who already trusts the peer review of their development team or who is willing to disable the default option to have their node review the chainstate for validity itself.
-Arguments against it include a fear that fast initial syncs with an assumed valid UTXO set would disguise the fact that block size increases make complete initial syncing from scratch much more expensive; if block sizes
+Arguments in favor of it include it making starting a new node much easier and that it doesn't seem to change the trust model for anyone who already trusts the peer review of their development team.
+    Arguments against
+    it include a fear that fast initial syncs with an assumed valid UTXO set would disguise the fact that block size increases make complete initial syncing from scratch much more expensive; if block sizes